chabermehl/MobileAgents/README.md

 ## Jar file
 The jar file is located in the root directory of the project.
+- Version 1 has issues with agents sometime getting stuck while finding the fire.
+- Version 2 has fixed this issue and works much better.
+There is also better synchronization.

 ## Docs
 Check out the [documentation](../doc/doc.MD) file for that sweet, sweet info.